Denperidge/raindrop-webportal/README.md

 ### `js-only` mode
 If [index.js](src/assets/index.js) gets loaded by the browser, `js-only` mode is activated
-- Hides all `no-js` elements using CSS
+- (CSS) Hides all `no-js` elements
 - The tag buttons are now `<label role="button">` elements.
 Pressing a label...
     - ... checks/unchecks its respective hidden `<input type="checkbox" id="tag-tagName">`
-    - The input onchange event triggers a JS function that sets the contents of a `<style>` element, handling the temporary changes using css:
+    - (JS) The input onchange event triggers a JS function that sets the contents of a `<style>` element, handling the temporary changes using CSS:
         - (CSS) Nav blocks from non-selected tags are hidden
         - (CSS) Links within shown nav blocks that do not have all selected tags have their opacity
         - (JS) Sets `aria-pressed` for all labels with the same tag based on the